Mephisto405/OptaGen/README.md

 Please take a look at [how-to-build.txt](./how-to-build.txt).

-*I will write a more detailed step-by-step description soon.

 ## How-to-Run

 Please take a look at the main [data generator code](./scripts/optagen.py) and the [feature visualizer code](./scripts/vis_feat.py).